thecolombian/Unlocking_happiness/README.md

 ## Project Description

-In the rapidly changing work landscape following the pandemic, companies globally are facing new challenges around employee morale, productivity, and overall well-being.
-This project aims to analyze how various work settings and personal factors impact employees' life satisfaction and overall well-being, providing data-driven insights for organizations seeking to foster a more productive and positive work environment.
+In today’s rapidly evolving work landscape, especially post-pandemic, companies worldwide are encountering new challenges related to employee morale, productivity, and overall well-being.
+This project seeks to analyze how various work settings and personal factors contribute to employees' life satisfaction and well-being, offering data-driven insights that organizations can use to create a more supportive and productive work environment.

+The analysis incorporates a comprehensive dataset that includes key variables influencing individual well-being, such as stress levels, sleep quality, access to mental health resources, physical activity, social isolation, work-life balance, and job satisfaction.
+While happiness is a multifaceted concept influenced by many factors, this project focuses specifically on workplace conditions to uncover patterns that might explain why certain countries, like Iceland, Denmark, and Sweden, consistently rank among the highest in overall happiness.

-Leveraging a range of machine learning techniques, including Decision Trees, Random Forests, supervised and unsupervised learning, and Principal Component Analysis (PCA), we aim to identify patterns and relationships among factors such as stress levels, sleep quality, access to mental health resources, physical activity, social isolation, work-life balance, and job satisfaction.
-Each of these techniques provides unique insights: supervised learning models, like Decision Trees and Random Forests, allow us to predict life satisfaction and identify the most influential factors, while unsupervised learning and PCA help uncover hidden patterns within the data, grouping employees with similar experiences and highlighting key areas where work conditions impact well-being.
+To achieve these insights, a range of machine learning techniques—including Decision Trees, Random Forests, supervised and unsupervised learning, and Principal Component Analysis (PCA)—is employed.
+Supervised models like Decision Trees and Random Forests allow for the prediction of life satisfaction and identification of the most impactful factors, while unsupervised learning and PCA reveal hidden patterns and groupings within the data.
+These methods highlight key areas where work-related factors influence well-being and allow for a deeper understanding of the links between workplace conditions and overall happiness.

-Our approach aims to produce actionable insights that highlight critical areas where companies can focus to enhance employee satisfaction, productivity, and overall motivation.
-By understanding the factors that significantly influence well-being, organizations can develop strategies to improve workplace culture, support mental health, and drive productivity.

-This project not only serves as a resource for businesses but also contributes to the broader conversation on work-life balance and employee well-being in the post-pandemic era.
-The combination of robust data analysis and advanced machine learning techniques ensures that the findings are both comprehensive and grounded in modern analytical methods, making them valuable for strategic decision-making in today's evolving work environment.
+By generating actionable insights, this project aims to equip organizations with strategies to enhance employee satisfaction, well-being, and motivation.
+Beyond serving as a practical resource for businesses, this analysis also contributes to the broader discourse on work-life balance and employee happiness in the modern workplace.
+The combination of thorough data analysis and advanced machine learning techniques ensures that these findings are both comprehensive and rooted in robust analytical methods, making them valuable for decision-making in today’s dynamic work environment.

 [Back to Top](#top)

 ## Objective

-This project aims to address the question, "How has the shift in work settings and locations affected employee well-being and life satisfaction?"
+This project aims to address the question, "How do working conditions impact employee well-being and life satisfaction in countries with higher happiness ratings?"
 To answer this, the analysis will delve into related sub-questions to provide a comprehensive understanding of the factors influencing employee satisfaction.

-1.

-2.

-3.

-4.
+1. [Sleep quality analysis question goes here]

+2. Which factors are the strongest predictors of stress level, and how do their individual contributions vary in determining high, medium, or low stress among individuals?

+3. [Isolation analysis question goes here]

+4. [Mental Health question goes here/Jenny's question]

-5.
+5. [Jorge's question goes here]

-Uncover Workforce Segments: Discover identifiable patterns or clusters within the workforce based on well-being indicators, revealing distinct groups of employees with similar experiences and needs.

-Build Predictive Models: Develop and evaluate predictive models that can accurately forecast life satisfaction and productivity based on specific work conditions and individual factors.

 [Back to Top](#top)